oneKn8/Mini-os/buildplan.md

   - Allow Orchestrator to call agents by name.
   - Easy to extend with new agents later.

-Describe:
+Implement:
-- The responsibilities of the Orchestrator.
+- The Orchestrator class with error handling
-- The agent interface and expected input/output structure.
+- The agent interface (BaseAgent abstract class)
-- How Orchestrator handles errors so the system fails gracefully (e.g., skip a failed agent but still return partial results).
+- Agent registry
-- Example flows (text only) for:
+- Example flows for refresh_inbox, plan_day, handle_item"
-  - `refresh_inbox`
-  - `plan_day`
-  - `handle_item`.

-Do not write code; just define the objects, responsibilities, and flows.”

 ---